MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 import SocketIO
 ```

 The next step before we can connect to our server is that we have to tell Socket IO to connect to our server running on port 4000!
-That is the default port that the server is running, this can be changed to a port of your choice
+That is the default port that the server is running, this can be changed to a port of your choice.

 ```
 class ChatRoom {